w00d33/w00d33.github.io/README.md

 ### psort.py
 - --output-time-zone ZONE - Converts stored times to specified time zone
-- o FORMAT: -  Chose the output modile (default is "dynamic" minimal CSV)
+- -o FORMAT: -  Chose the output modile (default is "dynamic" minimal CSV)
   - l2tcsv - Traditional CSV format used by log2timeline
   - elastic - Sends result into an Elasticsearch database
 - -w FILE - Name of output file to be written